Need help with your resignation letter? Start here.

 Writing a resignation letter may seem like just one more hurdle to cross before you can move onto the next stage of your career.
 However, like every aspect of resigning, it is important to maintain a professional approach.
-So, even if your boss doesn’t specifically ask for notification in writing, handing in a resignation letter can enhance your professional reputation and support a healthy working relationship with your manager.
+So, even if your boss doesn’t specifically ask for notification in writing, providing a resignation letter can enhance your professional reputation and support a healthy working relationship with your manager.

 The key is to remain diplomatic.
-Don’t turn your letter of resignation into a list of grievances.
+Don’t turn your resignation letter into a list of grievances.
 You may want to work for the company again at some stage, or you could cross paths professionally with your current boss down the road.
 At the very least, you may need your employer to provide a reference for you.
 So, keep your letter positive and tactful.
 Draft the main points of your letter in advance, but wait until you have had a conversation with your manager to fine-tune the wording so that it reflects the main points of your conversation.

 Not sure where to start?
 Check out these pointers on how to write a resignation letter.

-so a lot of times if we're successful Chuck we get somebody an offer they have to go give notice to their current employer any tips on how to give a short and sweet resignation letter that's just it short and sweet you want your recommendation to be to the point thank you for the opportunity I found something new I'm moving on goodbye it's not a negotiation that's done this is a statement of fact I'm moving on to the next film exactly you want to be short sweet and just get get to the point maybe even propose a meeting if they if they want where you talk to them and tell them directly but the written part of it should be shortened foreign [Music]
+A lot of times if we're successful we get somebody an offer they have to go give notice to their current employer any tips on how to give a short and sweet resignation letter that's just it short and sweet you want your recommendation to be to the point thank you for the opportunity I found something new I'm moving on goodbye it's not a negotiation that's done this is a statement of fact I'm moving on to the next film exactly you want to be short sweet and just get get to the point maybe even propose a meeting if they if they want where you talk to them and tell them directly but the written part of it should be shortened foreign [Music]

 Extend an offer of support